CREATE SEMANTIC VIEW¶

 Fact chaining:

 Facts can reference other facts by name.
 The extension resolves dependencies in topological order and inlines them recursively.
-Circular references are rejected at define time.
+Circular references between distinct facts are rejected at define time.
+A fact whose expression contains its own name (s.unit_price AS s.unit_price) is treated as a reference to the physical column, not a self-cycle.

 Validation rules: